Skip to content

 Mostly this just requires creating Markdown files in the docs/ directory of the documentation repository.

-Use other pages within this repo to get ideas on the style and the features available such as emoji, icons, admonitions.
+Use other pages within this repo to get ideas on the style and the features available such as emoji, icons, and admonitions.

 Continuous Integration via GitHub Actions